amirci/amirci.github.io/_posts/2024-11-14-ramda-cheatsheet-curry-and-composition.markdown

 ## What's for dessert?

 Another scenario where `curry` can shine is where several functions are combined in a sequence of calls.
-That is commonly known as function composition.
+This technique is commonly known as function composition.

 From the `Ramda` website we have the definition for [`compose`](https://ramdajs.com/docs/#compose):